 Education is constantly cited as the #1 reason people attend AALL's Annual Meeting and Conference.
 As a program presenter – whether you’re a coordinator, moderator, or speaker – you play an enormous role in the delivery of that educational content, and how attendees learn.

 We hope the following information about the layout of our program rooms will make it easier for you to engage and interact with your attendees.

-Most of our program rooms at the Annual Meeting and Conference are set “theatre style” (rows of chairs) with a riser featuring a podium and a panel table and chairs.
-Additional program rooms will be set in a roundtable format.
+Half of our program rooms at the Annual Meeting and Conference are set “theatre style” (rows of chairs) with a riser featuring a podium and a panel table and chairs.
+The other half of the program rooms will be set in a roundtable format.
 The riser with podium will still be there, but the chairs will be set in a semicircle in front of

 will be set in a theatre-style layout

 .
 Wireless lavaliere microphones will be available for presenters, and removable handheld microphones on stands will be available for audience use.